The foundation training year replaced the pre-registration training year from July 2021.

-We have developed an interim version of the learning outcomes, [PDF 223 KB] applicable to the 2021/22 cohort, which will not require 2021 trainees to train as independent prescribers during their foundation training year.
+We have developed an interim version of the learning outcomes, [PDF 223 KB] applicable to the 2021/22 and 2022/23 cohorts, which will not require trainees to train as independent prescribers during their foundation training year.
 The interim learning outcomes describe the knowledge, skills and attributes a trainee must demonstrate by the end of their foundation training year.
 These interim learning outcomes will apply for all settings and sectors from July 2021.

 We published a mapping of the interim learning outcomes to the pre-registration performance standards [PDF 438 KB] to enable those involved with the upcoming foundation training year and to support training providers to align their training plans with the interim learning outcomes.
 Please note that this is only one example, provided by NHS Education for Scotland and reviewed by the GPhC, and should be used as intended, as a guide.
 We would expect to see several variations and different interpretations depending on the individual trainee pharmacist objective’s, the context in which they are operating including the sector or setting and the influence of the training provider and designated supervisor too.

 Training approval for 2022/23 remains as it has been in previous years.
 We will keep the requirements set out in the training manual including the four sign-offs and progress reports for this year.
 These sign-offs should consider trainee progress against the learning outcomes rather than the performance standards.